pkdone/practical-mongodb-aggregations-book/src/examples/intricate-examples/incremental-analytics.md

 db.daily_orders_summary.find()
 ```

-From the results you can see now see that order summaries exist for both days now.
+From the results you can see see that order summaries exist for both days now.

-To simulate the company retrospectively having to correct some older orders, add a new 'high value' order for the first day in the source _orders_ collection, then run re-run the aggregation for the first day 01-Feb-2021 to see if this correctly recalculates the order summary for the old day:
+To simulate the occasional need for the organisation to retrospectively correct an old order, go back and add a new 'high value' order for the first day in the source _orders_ collection, then run re-run the aggregation for the first day only (01-Feb-2021) to show that the summary for just the one day can be safely and correctly recalculated:

 ```javascript
 // Restrospectively add an order to an older day (01-Feb-2021)